Abhirkt1996/crypto-dashboard-master/README.md

 Chart.js for data visualization
 React for the frontend framework
 Contact
-For any questions or support, please contact your email.
+For any questions or support, please contact abhiabhishekrkt1996@gmail.com.

 Feel free to customize this template to suit the specifics of your project.